 Online learning has come a long way in the last few years.
-There are interactive courses, tons of online tutorials, and one of my personal favorite ways to practice coding: games.
+There are interactive courses, tons of online tutorials, and one of my personal favorite ways to practice coding: fun free games!

-While a game alone probably isn’t going to teach you everything you need to know about coding, it can be a really incredible way to practice the skills you’re learning.
-It makes practice fun.
-And if you’re anything like me, you might suddenly realize you’ve spent the last four hours reinforcing your coding skills without even realizing it.
+While a coding game alone probably isn’t going to teach you everything you need to know about coding, these free fun games can be a really incredible way to practice the skills you’re learning.
+If you’re anything like me, you’ll suddenly realize you’ve spent the last four hours reinforcing your coding skills without even realizing it.

 I’ve tried out some of the most entertaining and useful games for learning to code.
-Check out my favorites below.
+Check out 15 of the top free games for learning to code below.

 CodeMonkey teaches coding using CoffeeScript, a real programming language, to teach you to build your own games in HTML5.
-It’s aimed at kids, but it’s definitely fun for adults, too.
+It’s aimed at coding for kids, but it’s definitely fun for adults, too.

 CSS Diner is a simple but fun way to learn CSS.
 There are 32 levels that will teach you the basics of how CSS selectors work.
-Each level gets progressively more complex, building on what you’ve learned in previous lessons.
+Each level of this free coding game gets progressively more complex, building on what you’ve learned in previous lessons.

 Want to learn how CSS flexbox works?
 Check out Flexbox Froggy.
 It has a simple interface that teaches you the basics of how things align in flexbox while you help Froggy and his friends.